-Interactive and virtual reality 3D is the future of online education.
+Interactive and virtual reality 3D is the future of online education and marketing.
 They allow you to interact with the 3D objects instead of just watching some videos.
-Students would have chances to experience real-life scenarios with little risks.
-Imagine pilot trainees practice their flights or medical students operate surgeries without endangering patients’ lives.
+The audience would have chances to experience real-life scenarios with few risks.
+For example in eLearning, imagine pilot trainees practicing their flights or medical students operating surgeries without endangering patients’ lives.
 Despite its promising values in professional training, this modern technology is still in the development process.
 We may see a more practical application of virtual reality and interactive 3D in the near future.

 - Hand-drawn animations: traditional cartoons that are drawn frame-by-frame

 - Motion graphics: animations that are generated from vector illustration with a software